KoreaLogicDay/KoreaLogicDay.github.io/2025/index.md

 ## Venue

-The fourth Korea Logic Day will be held in person in Changwon, Korea.
+The Fourth Korea Logic Day will be held in person in Changwon, Korea.
 Details about the venue _will be announced_.

 ## Access